civisanalytics/civis-python/CONTRIBUTING.md

 ```

 8. Create a new pull request on the GitHub interface.
+   A civis-python maintainer will be automatically notified and start the code review process.
 9. If the build fails, address any issues.

 ## Tips